-Sopra Steria Group at a glance 260
+1 Sopra Steria Group at a glance 260

+Copia Otona Group at a giarioc 200

-Board of Directors 261
+2. Board of Directors 261

-Executive Management 264
+3. Executive Management 264

-General Meetings 265
+4. General Meetings 265

-Person responsible for the Registration Document and information on the auditing of the Company's financial statements 267
+5. Person responsible for the Registration Document and ir on the auditing of the Company's financial statements nformation 267

 5.1.
 Person responsible for the Registration Document5.2.
 Information relating to the Statutory Auditors

 Provisional reporting timetable 268

-Inventory of regulatory disclosures in 2016 269
+7. Inventory of regulatory disclosures in 2016 269

-Documents on display 269
+8. Documents on display 269